dablusLyes/Resume-enhancer/readme.md

 # CVIMG: PDF Resume & LinkedIn Job Description Semantic Analyzer

-CVIMG helps you compare your PDF resume to LinkedIn job descriptions using advanced semantic similarity, and overlays job descriptions invisibly onto your resume PDF.
+CVIMG lets you compare your PDF resume to LinkedIn job descriptions using advanced semantic similarity, and overlays job descriptions invisibly onto your resume PDF.
 It includes a Chrome extension (side panel) and a Python backend.

 ---